 Huey Copeland Associate Professor; Associate Dean, Academic Affairs, The Graduate School

-Huey Copeland is Associate Dean for Academic Affairs in The Graduate School and Associate Professor of Art History with affiliations in the Gender and Sexuality Studies Program and the Department of African American Studies.
+Huey Copeland is Associate Dean for Academic Affairs in The Graduate School and Associate Professor of Art History with affiliations in the Gender and Sexuality Studies Program, the Department of African American Studies, and the Department of Art Theory & Practice.
 His writing—which has been translated into French, German, and Spanish—focuses on modern and contemporary art with an emphasis on articulations of blackness in the Western visual field.
 A Contributing Editor of Artforum, Copeland has also published in Art Journal, Callaloo, Camera Obscura, Nka, Parkett, Qui Parle, Representations, and Small Axe as well as in numerous international exhibition catalogues and edited volumes, such as the award-winning Modern Women: Women Artists at the Museum of Modern Art, edited by Cornelia Butler and Alexandra Schwartz.